 Step 4: Install the striker plate

 Close the door and mark on the frame where the middle of the barrel is.
 Hold the striker plate in the centre of the door latch.
 Mark the top and bottom of the plate on the frame with a pencil.

 Drill holes on the marked places in the framing.
 Hold the striker plate against the frame and make sure the holes fit.
 Trace around the plate with a pencil.
 Use a chisel and hammer and cut around the recess between the outlines.
 Place the striker plate back in place and drill holes for the screws.
 Use a drill to tighten the screws in the holes.

 Remove the faceplates from the handles and insert grub screws into the smaller holes you drilled earlier.
 Insert the bolt into the larger hole.
 Put back the faceplate on one of the handles, but before attaching it make sure the handle turns in a motion.

-Place the handle in place and insert a screw into one of the grub screws and slip the handle over the door barrel.
+Place the handle in place, insert a screw into one of the grub screws, and slip the handle over the door barrel.
 Tighten the screws on the top and bottom and repeat the same procedure with the other handle.

 How to hang the door

 After installing the hinges, put the door in the frame.
 When you’re assured that the door striker is working properly and the door swings effortlessly, combine the different hinge parts with the pins.
 Place the pin on the top side of the hinge and tap lightly with a hammer until it’s placed to the bottom.

 Close the door and take a good look at it.
 If the door is not hanging correctly, loosen up the screws of the hinges.